2024–25 Nebraska Cornhuskers men's basketball team

 The 2024–25 Nebraska Cornhuskers men's basketball team represented the University of Nebraska–Lincoln in the 2024–25 NCAA Division I men's basketball season.
 The Cornhuskers were led by sixth-year head coach Fred Hoiberg and played their home games at Pinnacle Bank Arena in Lincoln, Nebraska as members of the Big Ten Conference.
 They finished the season 21–14, 7–13 in Big Ten play to finish in a five-way tie for 12th place.
 Due to tiebreaking procedures, they failed to qualify for the Big Ten tournament.
 The Cornhuskers received an invitation to the inaugural College Basketball Crown tournament where they defeated Arizona State, Georgetown, and Boise State to advance to the tournament championship game where they defeated UCF.

+The Nebraska Cornhuskers drew an average home attendance of 14,964, the 13th-highest of all college basketball teams.

 Previous season

 The Cornhuskers finished the 2023–24 season 23–11, 12–8 in Big Ten play to finish in a tie for third place.
 As the No. 3 seed in the Big Ten Tournament, the Cornhuskers defeated Indiana before losing to Illinois in the semifinals.
 They received an at-large bid to the NCAA tournament, their first since 2014, as the No. 8 seed in the South region.
 There they lost to Texas A&M in the first round.